-Each session lasts up to two hours and the dance / movement exercises require no special skills and there are no steps to learn other than to find your own expression within each exercise, sometimes alone, sometimes with another.
+Each session lasts up to two hours and the dance / movement exercises require no special skills and there are no steps to learn other than to find your own expression within each exercise, sometimes alone, sometimes with another or with the whole group.
 The dance / movement isn’t non-stop but includes brief reflective pauses after which the next exercise is shown.
-Dancing your story is suitable for all, with no steps to learn and operates on the principle of physical self-regulation and non-verbal feedback to others through the dance and movement.
+Dancing your story is suitable for all and operates on the principle of physical self-regulation and non-verbal feedback to others through the dance and movement.

 There is sometimes a pre-determined theme that guides the selection of exercises and music to create a harmonious environment for the theme to be explored and experienced.